ViktorKugay/viktor-ku-blog/posts/query-string.md

 ### Solution

-Always encode query params.
-To avoid mistakes like this developers have multiple ways:
+Always encoding query params.
+You can use packages helpers or native browser methods:

 #### axios